eclipse-tractusx/bpdm/docs/maintainer/e2e-testing.md

   --plugin json:target/cucumber-report.json
 ```

-The credentials are a Central-IDP technical user of the `Cx-Operator` company holding the Pool, Gate and Orchestrator permissions — one user serves all three clients.
+The credentials are a Central-IDP technical user of the `Cx-Operator` company holding the Pool, Gate and Orchestrator permissions — one user serves all four clients.
 See [operator API access](environments.md#operator-api-access) for how to create one.
+A sharing member's own Gate needs two Gate users instead; see [testing through a sharing member's Gate](#testing-through-a-sharing-members-gate).

 Two things about this invocation are easy to get wrong: